-Well workover The performance of one or more of a variety of remedial operations on a producing oilwell to try to increase production oilwell to try to increase production.
+Well workover The performance of one or more of a variety of remedial operations on a producing oilwell to try to increase production.
 Examples of workover jobs are deepening, plugging back, pulling and resetting liners, and squeeze cementing.

 Wellbore A borehole; the hole drilled by the bit.
 A wellbore may have casing in it or it may be open (uncased); or part of it may be cased, and part of it may be open.
 Also called a borehole or hole.